 During this Hanukkah I wanted to share a story that I love to tell my family during this holiday.
 We personalize the characters of the children in the story to be our own children’s names.
-I would encourage you to adapt the tale to fit the children you are telling it to.
+I would encourage you to adapt the tale to use the names of the children you are telling it to.
 At the end of the folk tale, I’ll give you some introduction to the traditions and origins of Hanukkah, and the symbolism used in the folk tale, showing LDS parallels, and a few ideas of my own.

 (Like any fairy tale or traditional story each storyteller adds a few details and I don’t know were the original story came from.
 As for what is written here, I wrote some of it, and adapted it from other stories I have heard.
-I can only claim credit for this final iteration, but it is based on other traditional tales I have heard.)
+I can only claim credit for this final iteration, but it is based on our family folktales and other traditional tales I have heard.)

 A Great Miracle Happened Here!